 Catch basins shall be Standard Precast Reinforced Concrete Catch Basins conforming to ASTM C 478 of depth indicated with provisions for sealant joints.
 The base section shall be 6-inch minimum thickness for floor slab and 4-inch minimum thickness for walls and base riser section, and separate base slab or base section with integral floor.
 Riser Sections shall be 4-inch minimum thickness, 48-inch diameter, and lengths to provide depth indicated.
 The Top Section shall be Flat-slab-top-type.
 Joint Sealant shall conform to ASTM C 990, bitumen or butyl rubber.
 Pipe Connectors shall conform to ASTM C 923, resilient, of size required, for each pipe connecting to the base section.
 The Frame and Grates shall conform to ASTM A 536, Grade 60-40-18, ductile iron designed for A-16, structural loading.
 Include flat grate with small square or short slotted drainage openings.
 The Grate shall be 24 by 24 inches minimum with at least 50% free area.

-Yard drains shall be constructed of High Density Polyethylene (HDPE), with a square grate of minimum dimensions of 11 3/4” x 11 3/4”.
-The drain shall be capable of adapting to 6” PVC pipe.
-The load class shall be Class B, 175 psi.
+Yard drains shall be constructed of Polypropylene.
+The grate shall be 12” x 12” square grate, green color, constructed of structural foam polyolefin with a UV inhibitor.
+The catch basin shall be capable of adapting to 6” PVC pipe.
+The grate shall have a Class B load rating.

 CEMENT PAVING